Fade BG Image

 "Maybe I should have something made next time."

 "Please go through me when you do.
 It'll go more smoothly that way.
-Even if you talk to the craftsman directly, I've told him to insist 'I can't make that.'"
+Even if you talk to the craftsman directly, I've instructed him to insist he 'can't make that.'"

 "Is that so?
 Well, keeping capable craftsmen close is important.
-I'll leave ordering to Kehma-san then."
+I'll leave the orders to you then, Kehma-san."

 Regarding orichalcum processing techniques, I've already shown off some with the ring.